Course

 The X-Short Course, is 23 miles long with 275′ of climbing (according to RideWithGPS).
 The course has ca 4.8 miles of sand/gravel/dirt roads (21% of the course).
 This new route offers a taste of the gravel/sand roads in the area.
 It departs PPA in a different direction than the other routes, and has riders travel on paved roads for 8 miles, before hitting the first unpaved section, where it starts to trace the other routes as they return to PPA.

 The courses are subject to change at any time.
-They go past many hidden gems of the Pine Barrens, including including State Forests (mile after mile of dense Pine Forests), Nature Preserves, Cranberry Bogs, Blueberry Farms, a Famous Company Town, Famous Trails, Ghost Towns, Ruins, Lakes & Ponds, and the long course passes the Carranza Memorial.
+They go past many hidden gems of the Pine Barrens, including including State Forests (mile after mile of dense Pine Forests), Nature Preserves, Cranberry Bogs, Blueberry Farms, a Famous Company Town, Famous Trails, Ghost Towns, Ruins, Lakes & Ponds, and the X-Long and Long courses pass the Carranza Memorial.

 The courses will not be marked (except in a few confusing areas, where clarification arrows will be placed) but we will provide cue sheets, GPS Files, and complimentary access to the Ride With GPS App.